-Local UE sends a SIP re-INVITE request to establish a video stream (see B001 in Figure C.2.1.1-1) which is sendonly and an application data channel (see A001 in Figure C.2.1.1-1).
-The application data channel media description of SDP indicates that the data channel is used for AR Remote Cooperation.
+Local UE sends a SIP re-INVITE request to establish a video stream (see B001 in Figure C.2.1.1-1) which is sendonly and an application data channel (see A001 in Figure C.2.1.1-1) as specified in 3GPP TS 24.229 [9] and 3GPP TS 24.173 [10].
+The application binding information indicates that the data channel is used for AR Remote Cooperation application.

 After application data channel and video stream established, local UE or remote UE extracts the original AR mark input by the user and transmits it to MF through the application data channel.